FractalWanderer/Obsidian-Programming/Kubernetes/Kubernetes Yaml File Definitions/API Version.md

 ## Definition

 > [!quoteno]
 > The api version of a resource is specific to the resource you are targeting.
-When specifying an api version with 'apiVersion: ~version~' it tells kubernetes which version of the specific resource to use.
+When specifying an api version with 'apiVersion: <version​>' it tells kubernetes which version of the specific resource to use.
 Then kubernetes will use that version when applying the resource to a cluster.

 ## Common API Versions